The HyperTexts

 What should Christians do, when they see the men in power oppressing innocent women and

 children?
-Should we side with the men who abuse women and children, or
+Should we side with the abusers, or

 should we protect the women and children, acting with compassion in the cause of